 If these numbers look good you’re done for the week.
 If not, go back through and recalculate to get to a number that feels equitable for what you’re providing.

-Next week, in my second installment of How to Charge More for Your Work, we’ll take a closer look at what your customers want and what kind of psychological journey they go on before buying and you’ll begin to see new opportunities arise.
+In my second installment of How to Charge More for Your Work, we’ll take a closer look at what your customers want and what kind of psychological journey they go on before buying and you’ll begin to see new opportunities arise.
+Read that post here.

 If you have any questions on this week’s action items, feel free post a comment below and I’ll respond.